 Corneal Topography is an extremely important test used to evaluate corneal astigmatism.
 It determines the magnitude (in diopters, D) and the axis (in degrees) of the astigmatism.
-With topography we can identify irregular versus regular astigmatism (which is extremely important in ruling out and following up keratoconus, a serious degenerative condition of the cornea).
+With corneal topography we can identify irregular versus regular astigmatism (which is extremely important in ruling out and following up keratoconus - a serious degenerative condition of the cornea).
 Corneal topography is also an essential tool in evaluating the suitability for laser refractive surgery, as it can measure the central corneal thickness and identify poor candiates with weak corneas.
-In our center we are using the most advanced corneal topographer on the market, the Oculus Pentacam HR AXL WAVE (only 3 units present in Italy so far).
-This device also determines axial length and the total and corneal aberrations.
-This is useful in planning toric IOL implantation for cataract surgery and intracorneal rings implantation for keratoconus.
+In our center we are using the Oculus Pentacam, the most advanced corneal topographer on the market.
+This device also determines corneal aberrations and it is useful in planning toric IOL implantation for cataract surgery and intracorneal rings implantation for keratoconus.

 This device is used by anterior segment and corneal specialists to assess the health of the corneal endothelium (a very thin layer that lines up the internal part of the cornea and is made of many cells shaped like little hexagons).
 A weak endothelium can make the eye unsuitable for ICL implantation (used for high myopia) or for other intraocular surgeries.
 If the endothelium become too damaged it causes the cornea to swell and become cloudy, which may require corneal transplantion, either as a lamella (DSEK, DMEK) or as a full thickness graft (PK).
 This tool is essential in the evaluation and follow up of corneal transplants.